Composite empirical likelihood for multisample clustered data: Nonparametric random effect, density ratio model, and composite empirical likelihood

-When the observations in a cluster are dependent, $\prod_{l=1}^d dG_k(y_{k, j, l})$ is a product of marginal probabilities and it does not equal $\p_k( \bY = \yy_{k, j})$.
-It remains informative about the likeliness of the candidate distribution $G_k$, but with possibly some efficiency loss.
-Following Lindsay (1988), $L$ in \eqref{compositeEL} is a composite EL.
-A composite likelihood generally leads to model robustness and simplified numerical solution.
-The use of composite likelihood has received considerable attention recently; we refer to Varin, Reid, and Firth (2011) for an overview of its recent development.
+When the cluster members are dependent, $\prod_{l=1}^d dG_k(y_{k, j, l})$ is a product of marginal probabilities {\blue and does} not equal $\p_k( \bY = \yy_{k, j})$.
+It remains informative about the likeliness of the candidate distribution $G_k$ but possibly with some efficiency loss.
+Following \cite{lindsay1988composite}, $L$ in \eqref{compositeEL} is a CEL.
+A composite likelihood generally leads to model robustness and a simplified numerical solution.
+The use of the composite likelihood has received considerable attention; we refer to \cite{varin2011overview} for an overview of its recent development.